zhaojinchu/zhaojinchu.github.io/_projects/3_project.md

 **Control + future work**
 - Currently controlled via a barebones mobile BLE terminal—UI next on the list alongside scheduling and multi-device support.
-- Looking into swapping the Nano for an nRF52 and a proper Li-ion pack to push battery life into multi-week territory.
+- Looking into swapping the Nano for an nRF52 and a proper Li-ion pack to push battery life into multi week territory.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">